-All pupils are encouraged to work and play freely with, and have respect for, all other pupils, irrespective of their gender, gender reassignment, race, disability, sexual orientation, religion, belief or special educational needs, subject to considerations of safety and welfare.
-Positive attitudes are fostered towards all groups in society through the curriculum and ethos of the School, and pupils will be encouraged to question assumptions and stereotypes.
-The School's PSHE curriculum encourages respect for other people at all times.
+All pupils are encouraged to work and play freely with, and have respect for, all other pupils, irrespective of their gender reassignment, race, disability, sexual orientation, religion, belief or special educational needs, subject to considerations of safety and welfare.
+Positive attitudes are fostered towards all groups in society through the curriculum and ethos of the Schooland pupils will be encouraged to question assumptions and stereotypes.
+The School's PSHE curriculum always encourages respect for other people.